casper-network/docs/source/docs/casper/design/networking-protocol.md

 ## Connection level

-Any `casper-node` taking part in the casper network SHOULD open connections to every other casper-node it is aware of and has not blocked.
+Any `casper-node` taking part in the Casper network SHOULD open connections to every other casper-node it is aware of and has not blocked.
 These connections are established using TLS, presenting a client certificate.

 ### Reciprocity, retries and data direction